smstarr/smstarr/README.md

-Hey! 👋 I’m Steve Starr
+Hey! 👋 I’m Steve Starr<br>
-🌱 I'm currently teaching my self Go
+🌱 I'm currently teaching my self Go<br>
 👀 I’m interested in developing useful apps to make things more efficient.
-Also make a mean pizza when not developing.
+Also make a mean pizza when not developing.<br>
 📫 First initial, then a 'm', then last name.
-It's a gmail address.
+It's a gmail address.<br>

 <hr>